Jesper Kyd: Freelance

 Many former Zyrinx members returned to Denmark to start IO Interactive, but Kyd moved to New York City and set up his own sound studio in Manhattan called "Nano studios".
 He then worked as a freelance video game musician.

 The soundtrack to Hitman: Codename 47 was based on urban soundscapes and ethnic instrumentation.
 He then recorded the soundtrack of Hitman 2: Silent Assassin with 110 musicians of the Budapest Symphony Orchestra and Hungarian Radio Choir.
 He recorded the score for the action/adventure Freedom Fighters with the Hungarian Radio choir.
 It was described by Film Score Monthly Magazine as "Vangelis on steroids".
 He used modern electronica and symphonic and choral music in Hitman: Contracts.
 Kyd followed up with Hitman: Blood Money, also performed by the Budapest Symphony Orchestra and Hungarian Radio Choir.

 Kyd then provided a cinematic middle eastern-based score for Ubisoft's Assassin's Creed.
 He then wrote music for several games in the Assassin's Creed and Borderlands franchise.
 Kyd also wrote the soundtrack for the action/adventure Darksiders II, notable for being his first entirely non-digital score.

-Kyd lives in Burbank, California and is represented by The Gorfaine/Schwartz Agency, Inc.
+Kyd composed the soundtrack of Warhammer 40,000: Darktide, which released in 2022.
+Kyd sought to create a score that would fit a retro-futuristic setting, and avoided using orchestral elements and guitars, which were typically found in other Warhammer games.
+The score was inspired by "cyberpunk culture and sci-fi manga," with the main instruments including drum machines and modular synths.

+Influences

 Jesper Kyd's influences include composers such as Ottorino Respighi, Igor Stravinsky, Jean-Michel Jarre, Vangelis, Mike Oldfield, John Williams, Jerry Goldsmith, and bands such as Röyksopp, the Knife, Pink Floyd, and Underworld.